StephenGriffies/StephenGriffies.github.io/_pages/researchII.md

 <li> What are the fundamental force balances active in the Southern
 Ocean, in particular relating to the role of bottom topography? </li>

-<li> By what mechanism is momentum from the surface winds transferred
-to the solid-earth bottom?  </li>

 <li> What are the dynamics of zonal jets in the Southern Ocean, and
 how do these jets impact on the ventilation of carbon, heat, and